 An Innovation Program can be a complex, orchestrated series of actions and behaviors around posted ideas, in response to a corporate-approved Challenge Question.
-By contrast, an Innovation Event, such as a Team Tap, can be a simple, spontaneous outreach to solve a problem amongst one's peers.
-With Spigit's scalable innovation, and the following Best Practices, you'll find numerous opportunities for Collaborative Discovery and Collective Decision Making.
+By contrast, an Innovation Event, such as a Team Tap, can be a simple, spontaneous outreach amongst one's peers to solve an immediate problem.
+The following Best Practices illustrate numerous opportunities for Collaborative Discovery and Collective Decision Making in an Innovation Management Solution.

 Managing Your Innovation Program